 A step-by-step guide on how to descale a Keurig K Classic coffee machine

-The entire process can be divided into 3 steps.
+The entire process of descaling your K Classic machine can be divided into the following four steps:

 - Exterior clean